Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 In most cases, your metformin dose does not need to change when starting a GLP-1 medication.
 However, your provider may adjust metformin in these situations:

-• If blood sugar drops too low.
+- If blood sugar levels become lower than expected.
 While neither medication alone commonly causes hypoglycemia, the combination in conjunction with very low food intake (common on GLP-1s) can occasionally lead to lower blood sugar levels than expected.
 Metformin dose reduction may be appropriate.

 Your provider will monitor your blood work, including A1C, fasting glucose, and kidney function, to determine if any adjustments are needed.